Exploratory study of liquid metal response to rapid variation of applied magnetic field: Approach to numerical analysis

 Condition \eqref{eq:PSVBC} is often applied in exploratory or benchmark solutions when the tangential component of the magnetic field at the boundary of a conducting region can be assumed to be zero (see, e.g., \cite{jackson2014spherical}) or in MHD problems at moderate magnetic Reynolds numbers, when $|\mathbf{b}|\ll| \mathbf{B}_0|$ (see, e.g., \cite{bandaru2016hybrid}).
-However, in the general case, the validity of the pseudo-vacuum condition \eqref{eq:PSVBC} cannot be assumed a priori.
+However, in the general case, the validity of the pseudo-vacuum condition \eqref{eq:PSVBC} cannot be assumed a priori. {A more detailed discussion can be found, e.g., in \cite{bandaru2016hybrid,birk2022magnetostatic,kawczynski:2018thesis}.}

 A more accurate and broadly applicable solution must include the induced magnetic field both inside and outside the conducting domain.
 This is done in the second version of the boundary conditions used in our study.
 The domain in which \eqref{eq:comsol:A-formulation} is solved is extended on all sides by a finite non-conducting buffer zone (the exterior domain in figure \ref{fig:Sketch}).
 Conditions \eqref{eq:PSVBC} are imposed at the outer boundary of the exterior domain.
-Due to the rapid decay of $\mathbf{b}$ with distance from the conducting zone, an accurate approximation by this approach requires a moderately large extension.
+Due to the rapid decay of $\mathbf{b}$ with distance from the conducting zone, an accurate approximation by this approach requires a moderately large extension. {Similar domain extension techniques was employed in \cite{birk2022magnetostatic}.
+A slightly different version with the true far-field condition $\bm{b}=0$ imposed at the outer boundary of the extended domain was used in \cite{kawczynski:2018,kawczynski:2018thesis, bandaru2016hybrid}}.
 Our test calculations show that an extension to $(L_2,W_2,H_2)\ge 3(L_1,W_1,H_1)$ is sufficient.
 A further increase in $L_2$, $W_2$, or $H_2$ does not affect the solution within the interior domain.

 An approximation is adopted for the hydrodynamic part of the problem.
 The velocity field $\mathbf{u}(\mathbf{x},t)$ of liquid metal in the interior domain is calculated in the course of the solution using the momentum equation in the form